hellmarbecker/blog/_posts/druid-26-sneak-peek-window-functions.markdown

 Then follow the instructions to locate and install the tarball.

 All this is still under development so it is undocumented, and hidden behind a secret query context option.
-I will show that in a moment.
+(We will look at that in a moment).
 Also notice, that window functions only work within `GROUP BY` queries, and there are still some other limitations.
-But this is fast progressing.
+But it is fast progressing work.

 In this tutorial, you will